RGoebel79/Algorithims/README.md

 	Return the string "Insufficient Funds" if cash-in-drawer is less than the change due.
 Return the string "Closed" if cash-in-drawer is equal to the change due.

 	Otherwise, return change in coin and bills, sorted in highest to lowest order.

+Symmetric Difference:

+	Create a function that takes two or more arrays and returns an array of the symmetric difference of the provided arrays.